wp-plugins/ml-slider/readme.txt

 Features:

-* Create unlimited fully featured image slideshows
-* Simple, easy to use interface
+* Simple, easy to use interface - perfect for individual users, developers & clients
-* Choose from 4 slideshow types
-* Live admin preview
+* Create Responsive, SEO optimised slideshows in seconds
+* Unrestricted image support - add captions & links for each image slide
+* SEO features included - add title & alt text for each image slide
+* Drag and drop slide reordering
+* Intelligent image cropping
 * Built in Widget and Shortcode to easily embed your slideshows into Posts, Pages & Templates
-* Configure each slideshow individually *(speed, theme, hover pause, width, height, easing etc)*
+* Configure each slideshow individually *(slider type, slide delay, auto play, speed, theme, hover pause, width, height, easing etc)*
-* Fully integrated with the new style WordPress Media Manager
-* Add captions (html supported) and URLs to slides
-* Drag and drop reordering
-* Intelligent image cropping
 * Fully localised
-* Multi Site compatible
+* WordPress Multi Site compatible
-* Lightweight - only the minimum JavaScript/CSS is outputted to your page
+* FAST - only the minimum JavaScript/CSS is included on your page
-* Minimal upgrade nags(!)
-* Lots more!

 Want More?
 Get the **Meta Slider Pro** addon pack to add support for: